nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 NeoBook is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, it can get your contact management tasks done faster than traditional GUI apps.

-Apart from being your all-encompassing address book, NeoBook also has a calendar function for you to keep track of your daily schedule.
+Apart from being your all-encompassing address book, NeoBook also has a Events function for you to keep track of your daily schedule.

 ## Table Of Contents
 * Table of Contents